 • Group 2 licence holders: This includes lorries and buses.
 The medical standards expected of a group 2 driver are much higher due to the size and weight of the vehicles and the risk to the public.

-With the Just Motor Law you have access to a specialist team of solicitors who carefully examine the circumstances surrounding your revocation.
+You have access to a specialist team of solicitors who carefully examine the circumstances surrounding your revocation.
 Our aim is simple; to negotiate with the DVLA to have your licence reinstated or appeal the matter to the Magistrate’s